TimothyDelille/Neural-Machine-Translation/README.md

     Returns:
         A list of predicted translations, represented as strings.
     """
-    # Once an EOS token has been generated, we force the output
-    # for that example to be padding tokens in all subsequent time steps by
-    # adding a large positive number like 1e9 to the appropriate logits.
     vocab_size = vocab.GetPieceSize()
     source = make_batch(sentences)
     encoder_output, encoder_mask, decoder_hidden = model.encode(source)